lucasaec/cs680Calabrese/PA7/README.md

 Configuration file

 ## Note
-The Output may take few seconds to display on the window.
+It may take a while for eberything to load. to

 Disable Clicks on the menu disables the left and right clicks of the mouse.

-The "Scaled View" and "Reset" doesnot perform any functions or changes.
+The "Scaled View" and "Undo Changes" do not perform any functions or changes.

 ## Ubuntu.cse.unr.edu
 OpenGL 3.3 will run on the [ubuntu.cse.unr.edu](https://ubuntu.cse.unr.edu/) website.
 To do so follow the build instructions, but when running the Tutorial executable use this line to execute.